AElfProject/aelf-boilerplate/docs/contract/system/resource.md

 # resource

 The TokenConverter contract is most essentially used for managing resources.
+You can build a connection between ELF and the designated token according to 'Banchor' model.

 ## **Buying and selling resources**: